couchbase-examples/user-defined-functions/README.md

 <hr>

 ## UDF Examples
 We have two different types of UDFs in Couchbase, using Javascript for the Query service and using Python for the Analytics service.
-Here, we showcase the same UDF functionality for the two services.
+Here, we showcase the same UDF functionality of calculating the distance between two GPS coordinates for the two services.
 <hr>

 ### Query Service UDF using Javascript

 Couchbase allows you to create User Defined Functions (UDF) with Javascript to include custom business logic inside your SQL++ queries while querying the data stored in Couchbase.
+Here, we create a custom UDF that calculates the distance between two GPS coordinates using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

 #### Importing the UDF in Couchbase